johnwight/Getting-Started-with-OAuth-for-Adobe-IO-Solutions/README.md

 ## <a name="Enviro">Setting Up the Environment</a>

 To test and integrate with the auth code method, you must create a secure (HTTPS) server.
-This is required by the auth code method, which redirects traffic from Adobe’s sign in page back to your server, but only if your page is hosted in a secure location.
+The auth code method redirects traffic from Adobe’s Sign in page back to your page only if it is hosted in a secure location.
 Also, if you prefer not to use front-end Ajax to communicate with the Adobe APIs, you will need server support to handle these requests.

 For basic testing, a simple option is to use Node.js or Python; otherwise, Apache provides a robust set of tools for web hosting.
 In each case, you will need to generate or purchase a public key certificate to complete the setup.